Beyond Asset Diversification and Currency Risk Diversification

 There are 4 reasons that life insurance has started to gain favor as an investment: (1) As we have observed, income tax rates are going up, so the net return on other classes of assets is declining.
 (2) Until a few years ago, the American insurance industry, in calculating the actuarial likelihood of death, was still using World War II mortality rates, in which millions of Americans died in their teens and twenties.
 (3) Computerization has had contributed in two ways: It takes far less manpower to do the complex actuarial calculations necessary for an insurance company to prudently price its products, and the accuracy of those calculations is improved.
 (4) International insurers started competing in the United States.

-So, for all intents and purposes, life insurance costs about half as much in 2010 as it did in 2000.
+So, for all intents and purposes, life insurance costs about half as much in 2023 as it did in 2000, even after inflation.

 The classic view of life insurance is that it is a bad investment.
 The historical advice of investment professionals is "Don't use life insurance as an investment.
 Just buy term insurance and invest the difference."
 That may no longer be good advice, especially if investment growth in this decade--in which the 10 year growth of the S&P 500 was essentially zero--turns out to be anywhere close to the same as the past decade.
 There are a few healthy insurance companies whose classic whole life policies are earning 5% in the current economic environment.
-5% compounded tax-free over 10 years, however modest such a return might have seemed in 1998 and q1999, is a very respectable investment return.
-And in Ohio, the cash value of life insurance is exempt from the claims of creditors, and is the only asset not subject to Ohio's 7% estate tax.
+5% compounded tax-free over 10 years, however modest such a return might have seemed in recent years, is a very respectable investment return.
+And in Ohio, the cash value of life insurance is exempt from the claims of creditors.

 For Business Owners and Employees: Section 79 Plans